Distributed Denial of Service (DDoS) attacks have long been a favorite tool for online extortionists and troublemakers.

 6. China and the United States Were the Most Popular DDoS Attack Targets

-Research by Kaspersky shows that during the second quarter of 2019, China and the United States were the two top targets for DDoS attacks, being targeted 63.8% and 17.5% of the time, respectively.
+During the second quarter of 2019, China and the United States were the two top targets for DDoS attacks, being targeted 63.8% and 17.5% of the time, respectively.
 Hong Kong was a distant third with 4.61% of all attacks.

 Two new countries made an appearance on the target list, with the Netherlands coming in at 4th with 1.54% of all targets and Taiwan snagging 7th place with 1.15%.